Power BI vs Excel: Choosing the Right Tool for the Job

 Round 2: Power BI vs Excel: Visualisations and Reporting

-Simplifying complex data through efficient visualisation and reporting empowers businesses to make swift decisions, improve communication, and support strategic planning, ultimately contributing to overall success.
+Simplifying complex data through clear visualisations empowers businesses to make swift decisions, improve communication, and support strategic planning, ultimately contributing to overall success.

 Round 2 Winner: Power BI